Fiserv/payment-exchange-rtp/docs/introduction/getting-started.md

 # Getting Started

 ## Welcome to Payments Exchange: RTP!
+Real Time Payments

 To get started with the Payments Exchange: RTP APIs, follow these steps: